KCarlile/jquery-meta-tag-content-display-example/README.md

 |[metatags.html](metatags.html)|Example of looping over meta tags and displaying them and their attributes.|
 |[README.md](README.md)|This file.|

+## Try It Yourself

+If you download any of the `*.html` files, you can open them in a browser to test the functionality.
+However, your computer must be connected to the internet as the jQuery libraries are loaded via CDN.
+(PrismJS libraries are also loaded via CDN in the `index-code.html` example.)

 ## How Does It Work?

 There are multiple elements that make this functionality work.